 How does Canadian International Development Agency's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

-Canadian International Development Agency's score of 18 is lower than 72% of the industry.
+Canadian International Development Agency's score of 27 is higher than 69% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2022, the Canadian International Development Agency (CIDA) reported total carbon emissions of approximately 15,924,000 kg CO2e from Scope 1, 1,592,000 kg CO2e from Scope 2, and 14,332,000 kg CO2e from Scope 3 emissions.
 This marked a significant reduction from previous years, particularly from a peak in 2013 when emissions reached about 63,698,000 kg CO2e in Scope 1, 6,370,000 kg CO2e in Scope 2, and 57,328,000 kg CO2e in Scope 3.
-CIDA has not publicly disclosed specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges.
-However, the agency's commitment to reducing its carbon footprint is evident in the downward trend of its emissions over the years.
-The agency's emissions data reflects a broader industry context where organisations are increasingly prioritising sustainability and climate action.
+Despite these reductions, CIDA has not established specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges.
+The agency's commitment to addressing climate change remains evident, but further details on formal reduction strategies or future commitments are not available.
+Overall, CIDA's emissions data reflects a trend towards decreasing carbon output, aligning with global efforts to combat climate change.

 Access structured emissions data, company-specific emission factors, and source documents